 This series of photographs began at a time when I was grasping for answers to heart-centered questions about mortality, eternal connection and spirit.
-My parents were experiencing declining health, and I sensed that the road ahead would require new levels of wisdom, strength and understanding.
+My parents were experiencing declining health, and I sensed that the road ahead would require new levels of wisdom and understanding.
+Within the year, both of my parents passed away - making this work all the more essential in my own process of being with grief.

 The first image was created by photographing a scrap of sheer fabric from my mother’s linen closet at the edge of a lake; it was all very ordinary.
 Within a few minutes of cultivating presence with open curiosity, nature’s elements transformed the ordinary into something else entirely.
 As the wind re-shaped the fabric and the sky lent its blue color, I felt like I had entered into a conversation with the wisdom of Mother Nature herself.